o3de/o3de.org/content/docs/user-guide/project-config/_index.md

 The following table describes each of the properties in `project.json`.
 The default value for many of the properties contains the project name given when you created the project.
 We indicate this project name as "`<PROJECT_NAME>`".

-The "`<USER>`" placeholder below refers to the user's home directory based on the operation system being used.
+The "`<USER>`" placeholder below refers to the user's home directory based on the operating system being used.
 For example, if your user name is "Foo" and you are using a Windows machine, the `<USER>` directory would be `C:\Users\Foo`.

 | Operating System | Home Directory Path |
 | --- | --- |